Stratocaster Bone Guitar Nut Flat Base

 Nothing beats the actual performance of the real instrument.
 With the nut, I supply a step by step guide of how to get the right set up of the nut.

-Using the strings themselves as the guide it is possible to to trim the nut to achieve the correct action.
+Using the strings themselves as the guide it is possible to trim the nut to achieve the correct action.
 I have used this method as a player for many years and it has always resulted in perfect playability.

 Shaping and fitting the Nut

-Shaping of the component may be necessary to get it to fit tightly into the nut slot and to achive the desired "action" - or string height above the fretboard.
+Shaping of the component may be necessary to get it to fit tightly into the nut slot and to achieve the desired "action" - or string height above the fretboard.
 The material is easily worked with fine grit abrasive paper and finally polished with wire wool and/or scotch brite.